-Capacities and algorithms of a TPM implementation may vary from the exemplar; in this case, the same error would not occur in the same situation (such as, a TPM implementation with more memory may be able to satisfy a request where the exemplar would have returned an error).
-However, these differences should not cause a different response code to be returned when the nature of the error is the same as in the exemplar.
+Capacities and algorithms of a TPM implementation may vary from the reference implementation; in this case, the same error would not occur in the same situation (such as, a TPM implementation with more memory may be able to satisfy a request where the reference implementation would have returned an error).
+However, these differences should not cause a different response code to be returned when the nature of the error is the same as in the reference implementation.

-Part 4 of the specification contains major subsystems that may change for each instance of a TPM.
-For example, the NV subsystem of the exemplar is not representative of the actual implementation of most physical NV implementations but is a crude analog.
-When the subsystem is rewritten, an equivalent interface should be provided, and the errors returned are required to match those of the exemplar.
+TPM 2.0 Part 4 of the specification contains major subsystems that may change for each instance of a TPM.
+For example, the NV subsystem of the reference implementation is not representative of the actual implementation of most physical NV implementations but is a crude analog.
+When the subsystem is rewritten, an equivalent interface should be provided, and the errors returned are required to match those of the reference implementation.

-NOTE A constraint on the design of the TPM was the process of compliance-testing of different TPM implementations.
-If a TPM implementation has modularity similar to the exemplar, then TPM tests that assume a modular design will be able to produce reliable test results on each TPM implementation.
+A constraint on the design of the TPM was the process of compliance-testing of different TPM implementations.
+If a TPM implementation has modularity similar to the reference implementation, then TPM tests that assume a modular design will be able to produce reliable test results on each TPM implementation.

-The exemplar uses static and stack-based allocation of resources and does not do allocations on a heap.
+The reference implementation uses static and stack-based allocation of resources and does not do allocations on a heap.
 However, a TPM implementation may use heap-based memory management in which case some error conditions and codes will differ.
 These differences are limited, and the allowed response codes and error conditions are defined in 39.3.